MicrosoftDocs/sql-docs/docs/connect/odbc/using-always-encrypted-with-the-odbc-driver.md

 - `<attestation URL>` - specifies an attestation URL (an attestation service endpoint).
 You need to obtain an attestation URL for your environment from your attestation service administrator.

-  - If you're using [!INCLUDE[ssnoversion-md](../../includes/ssnoversion-md.md)] and Host Guardian Service (HGS), see[Determine and share the HGS attestation URL](../../relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-deploy.md#step-6-determine-and-share-the-hgs-attestation-url).
+  - If you're using [!INCLUDE[ssnoversion-md](../../includes/ssnoversion-md.md)] and Host Guardian Service (HGS), see [Determine and share the HGS attestation URL](../../relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-deploy.md#step-6-determine-and-share-the-hgs-attestation-url).
   - If you're using [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and Microsoft Azure Attestation, see [Determine the attestation URL for your attestation policy](/azure-sql/database/always-encrypted-enclaves-configure-attestation#determine-the-attestation-url-for-your-attestation-policy).